-Smart mirrors have been around awhile and are used to add a futuristic appeal to any space.
-Not only they tell you are the prettiest of them all, but also tells you the date, time, weather, news, and more.
+Smart mirrors have been around for a while and are used to add a futuristic appeal to any space.
+Not only they tell you are the prettiest of them all, but also tell you the date, time, weather, news, and more.
 For additional information regarding the smart mirror and its uses, feel free to check out our post.

 Make your own smart mirror with Hilo